- Designed to engaged students throughout all three years of instruction using the best practices of leadership education to enhance legal education

 - Winter Term opportunities for leadership studies, innovative courses, and community involvement

-- Elon Law Review symposium examines impacts of Supreme Court decisions regarding definition of marriage
+- Elon Law Review examines impacts of Supreme Court decisions regarding definition of marriage

-On November 1, law scholars from across the country participated in an Elon Law Review symposium titled, “The Implications of United States v.
-Windsor and Hollingsworth v.
-Perry for Family Law, Constitutional Law, Tax Law, and Society.”
+- Volume 6, Issue 2 of the Elon Law Review is titled, “The Effects of Windsor and Perry on Constitutional Law, Family Law, Tax Law, and Society.”